rfcx/arbimon-legacy/TEST_NOTES.md

 Test Notes are used to list what pages / components / features / user flows are affected by each update.

 - CE-834 Fixed issue with the cluster audio frequency filter
-  - Analysis tab: Clustering tab: Clustering job page: The user askes for events between 1 and 9 kHz.
-The filter is returning events with requiroment frequency.
-The user srlects the dots and navigates to the Visulizer page.
+  - Analysis tab: Clustering tab: Clustering job page: The user asks for events between 1 and 9 kHz.
+The filter is returning events with requirement frequency.
+The user selects the dots and navigates to the Visualizer page.
 The user sees all selected boxes with the right frequency.

 ## v3.0.35